-46. New Clause 12I establishes that prior to the conduct of an identification procedure, the investigation officer must inform an eye-witness that the person he claims to have seen may or may not be present in the identification procedure and that if the persons he claims to have seen is or isn't in the identification procedure then it should be reported to the identification officer.
+46. Clause 12I provides that prior to the conduct of an identification procedure, the investigation officer must inform an eye-witness that the person he claims to have seen may or may not be present in the identification procedure and that if the persons he claims to have seen is or is not in the identification procedure then it should be reported to the identification officer.